CadQuery/cadquery/README.md

 License
 ========

-CadQuery is licensed under the terms of the LGPLv3. http://www.gnu.org/copyleft/lesser.html
+CadQuery is licensed under the terms of the Apache Public License, version 2.0.
+A copy of the license can be found at http://www.apache.org/licenses/LICENSE-2.0

 Where is the GUI?
 ==================